 To ensure everyone’s safety and maximum progression, we generally stick to an upper limit of one instructor per three clients on the water (3:1).
 Although BSUPA guidelines allow a 6:1 client:instructor ratio, we firmly stick to quality over quantity, offering a much more successful teaching approach.

 Our 2021 beginner teaching season is now closed – our 2022 season will start in springtime…

-Please email [email protected] to enquire about future courses or be added to our cancellations list…
+Please email [email protected] to enquire about future courses, ask any questions, or be added to our contact list…

 Your lead instructors, Elisa and Duncan, are both BSUPA qualified advanced SUP instructors (Level 2 Race & Tour) with full RYA first aid and powerboat certification.
-While SUPsect instructor Trevor is BSUPA Level 1 and St John first aid qualified, plus brings a wealth of invaluable experience from a career of safety management.
-(Learn more about us here!)
+SUPsect instructor Trevor is BSUPA Level 1 and St John first aid qualified, with a wealth of invaluable experience from a career of safety management.
+While our fourth BSUPA qualified instructor, Ian is SUPsect’s most naturally talented paddler known for his unrivalled SUP style… (Learn more about us here!)
 At SUPsect, a team of two instructors usually teach groups of up to 6 people – so a typical student:instructor ratio of 3:1, which means we can assure safety, quality of learning and devote plenty of personal attention to your progression.
-(Our absolute maximum is 4:1, compared to the BSUPA 6:1 upper limit, which some other schools further overstretch to 8:1.)
+(Our absolute maximum is 4:1 by special arrangement, compared to the BSUPA 6:1 upper limit.)
 Also, we’re fully insured and take your safety seriously – our teaching venues are professionally risk assessed and our lessons are conducted safely and sensibly.